jxlarrea/recyclarr-configs/README.md

 1. Pull all available Custom Formats from TRaSH Guides.
 2. Sync Recyclarr with your Sonarr and Radarr setups.

-Ensure the script is executable by running:
+Make sure that the script is executable by running:

 ```
 chmod +x sync.sh